davidbwaikato/smokeandmirrors-gce-socketio/02-NodeJS-WebServer.md

-# Installing and Running a NodeJS Web Server
+# Installing and Running a NodeJS Web-Server

 For this phase of the walk-through, we assume you are logged into the VM in a terminal window and have a copy of the project checked out as the